andvsilva/Data-Science-bootcamp/buildpip/README.md

 # Command line Interface in Python

-In this package I build an example of a command line interface(CLI) based on CLI from linux bash commands.
-The main proposal of this package is to workaround how to create a package in python.
+In this package I build an example of a command line interface(CLI) based on CLI from Linux bash commands.
+The main proposal of this package is to workaround how to create a python package.

 ## How to install